Sitecore-Hackathon/2018-Powerful-Ways/README.md

 ![Hackathon Logo](documentation/images/hackathon.png?raw=true "Hackathon Logo")

+**Category:** Sitecore JavaScript Services (JSS)

 # Powerful Ways JSS Blog Feature Module and Demo

-This module is built with Sitecore JavaScript Services (JSS).

-The feature module contains the JSS Api Key, all the templates, renderings, layouts, placeholder settings, media library items, and JSS project distribution files.

-The demo contains the Sitecore content items and the configuration files of a working blog.
+The Powerful Ways JSS blog feature module allows a content editor to create a blog in Sitecore Content Editor and Sitecore Experience Editor.
+It contains all the building blocks required to create such a blog.
+A blog created using this module is using React and Sitecore JSS to render the pages.

+Sitecore JSS is a very recent technology and no or just a few modules exist to accelerate development of sites using it.
+This module aims to accelerate development of a blog feature in Sitecore JSS projects.

+For the Sitecore Hackathon 2018 purposes, a demo module is also provided.
+It uses the building blocks of the feature module to implement a working blog website.

+Continue to the [documentation](documentation) for prerequisites, installation and usage instructions or watch the video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tamNwsiTMWg?rel=0" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>

 ## Entry Submission Requirements